BrianSY541/Dynamic-Programming/README.md

 ---

-**Project developed as part of ECE 276A: Sensing & Estimation in Robotics at UC San Diego.**
+**Project developed as part of ECE 276B: Planning & Learning in Robotics at UC San Diego.**